 and received the Austrian Honorary Cross for Science and Culture.

-Since 2013 she has been a member of the jury of the Pritzker Architecture Prize.
+Between 2013 and 2017 she has been a member of the jury of the Pritzker Architecture Prize and since

 Feireiss has edited numerous price-winning monographs and thematic

 volumes on international architecture and urban context.
 Central to her